← All Pool Chemistry Calculators

 Why is my pool still green after shocking?

 Common causes: didn't use enough shock (need 30 ppm for green pools), pH was too high (reduces shock effectiveness by 50%+), added shock during the day (sun destroyed it), or filter is clogged with dead algae.
 Shock again at the correct dosage, clean your filter, and run the pump 24 hours.
+If the pool still won't clear after repeated shocks, the SLAM method uses your CYA level to set a precise chlorine target and walks you through the full multi-day recovery process.

 Can I use bleach instead of pool shock?